VKwamboka/gitcollabo1/README.md

-# our first jitu collaboration
+# Our first jitu collaboration